Tapping on the water problem

 A dripping faucet during the day or a leaking flush mechanism in your toilet or a broken pipe can lead to significant water waste.

 There’s also the case of an invisible water leak, in the pipes, for example.
-If inside a house you can never tell if there is a leak, in a garden, you can spend an eternity without realizing that there is some water escaping.
+If inside a house it’s hard to tell if there is a leak, in a garden it gets more complicated.

-Every little change we make, is another step towards a more sustainable lifestyle.
-Check your current water footprint and define strategies to reduce it!
+Every little change we make is another step towards a more sustainable lifestyle.
+Check your current water footprint and use the above tips to reduce it!